What Is Collagen? Health Benefits and Different Types - Dr. Axe

 Gelatin was actually one of the first foods used as medical treatment in ancient China.

-Gelatin great for people with food allergies or sensitivities.
+Gelatin is great for people with food allergies or sensitivities.
 It even helps their bodies manage difficult-to-digest foods better long term by helping repair parts of the gastrointestinal tract.

 As a rich source of gelatin, sources of collagen like bone broth can facilitate healing of the mucosal lining, which means improvements in nutrient absorption and less risk for leaky gut (particles leaching out from the gut to where they shouldn’t be).
-In other words, gelatin is full of the same good stuff as collagen, just in a different form.

-Side Effects
+Side effects

 Check the sources of collagen on the supplement bottle.
 If you’re allergic to fish and fish collagen is used in the product, then obviously avoid.

-If the supplement only lists the collagen types, then it’s important to know that type 2 collagen is usually chicken, while types 1 and 3 can be bovine, fish or egg whites.
+If the supplement only lists the collagen types, then it’s important to know that type 2 is usually chicken, while types 1 and 3 can be bovine, fish or egg whites.
 If you are allergic is any of those proteins, then steer clear.

 It’s not really a collagen powder side effect, but one complaint some users register may be a bad aftertaste from the powder or pills.
 This bad taste will go away in a few minutes, but it can usually be avoided altogether by taking the powder in a smoothie, for example.